sphan35/predictive_crash_final/README.md

-# predictive_crash_final: Dylan Kurth's role as X

-## Select Topic

-- Crash Data Analysis

-### Reason why we selected topic

-- To visualize and predict car accident data in Texas
+# predictive_crash_final

+## Introducing the Team

+- Dylan Kurth
+- Houssam Ghandour
+- Jason Ramirez
+- Sean Phan

+# Overview
+- The purpose of this project is to predict the crash severity based on a roadway and traffic risk factors.
+Our team decided to use Python, SQL Database, and the machine learning approach of Logistic regression to analyze the data.
+The results will be represented using Tableau.

+### Purpose

+- Our team seeks to improve the safety of Texas roadways by using this data to identify crash patterns and the risk factors associated with them.

-### Description of source of data
+### Source of data

-- The source data was pulled from the Texas Department of Transportation
+- The crash data is pulled from the Texas Department of Transportation Crash Records Information System (CRIS).
+- The crash data was downloaded from the years 2015-2019.
+- The Roadway Inventory Data was downloaded from the Texas Department of Transportation Open GIS Records.

 ### Questions we want to answer with our data